giuseppesoldatelli/BinarySearcher-UnitTests/README.md

 # Binary Searcher
-A console binary searcher using generics with Unit Tests.
+A console binary searcher using generics and Unit Tests.